-Two main themes weave through this historical document.
-The first deals with the crucial question of who would or should replace King David, and deals with all of the likely and logical candidates one-by-one, including Saul's sons and David's sons.
-All are found wanting, except David's son Solomon, which brings up the other main theme which is David's decline and fall, an all-too-familiar account of human frailty involving someone at the peak of their power.
-Perhaps bored with his accomplishments, feeling a need to conquer something new, possibly feeling more than a little entitled to whatever he wanted, David takes the beautiful woman he spots bathing, and in spite of being told she is the wife of one of his officers has sex with her and gets her pregnant.
+But back to the Throne Succession Narrative ... two main themes weave throughout this historical document.
+The first theme deals with the crucial political question of who would or should replace King David, and deals with all of the likely and logical candidates one-by-one, including Saul's sons and David's sons.
+All are found wanting, except David's son Solomon.
+The other main theme relates David's decline and fall, an all-too-familiar account of human frailty involving someone at the peak of their power.
+Not unlike senior politicians across all times, even here and now in Canada, perhaps bored with his accomplishments, feeling a need to conquer something new, possibly feeling more than a little entitled to whatever he wanted, David summons the beautiful woman he spots bathing and in spite of being told she is the wife of one of his officers indulges in intimate behaviour with her from which she becomes pregnant.

-Compounding his folly, David now tries to set things up so that the officer, Uriah, has the opportunity to be home, where presumably he would also have sex with Bathsheba and thus would not be suspicious about her pregnancy.
+With true political conniving and compounding his folly, David now tries to set things up so that Bathsheba's officer husband, Uriah, has the opportunity to be home, where presumably he would also have sex with his wife and thus would not be suspicious about her pregnancy.
 When that plan fails because Uriah has complete loyalty to his King and total identification with his troops and servants, David goes even further down the dark path and conspires to have Uriah killed - and as if that isn't insult enough even has Uriah unwittingly carry the orders for his own death to his superior officer.

-What makes this ancient story such rich fodder for modern movies and TV series is that it describes the kind of real life we can see around us today.
-All I have to do is mention a few names reaching back from a few weeks to many decades and you'll know what I mean: Tiger Woods; Gerry Sandusky / Joe Paterno; Silvio Berlusconi; Bill Clinton; the Kennedy's; MacKenzie-King.
-All of these figures share the taint of disgrace that accompanies sexual indiscretions of people in positions of power.
-And while the politicians, like King David, get major press over these activities they are not the only examples: Church leaders from Cardinals to Priests and Ministers are no different; neither are senior police officers nor anyone else in positions of power.
+What makes this ancient story such rich fodder for modern movies and TV shows is that it describes the kind of real life we can see around us today.
+Open a newspaper, turn on the news, follow social media and you will be inundated with stories of celebrities and politicians who are being exposed for their tawdry, unethical, illegal, and immoral behaviours.
+While the celebrities and politicians like King David get major press over these activities they are not the only examples: Church leaders from Cardinals to Priests and Ministers are no different; neither are senior police officers nor anyone else in positions of power.

-What seems to be common among such people - and more-and-more so among almost everybody today - is a sense of feeling entitled, entitled to have whatever they want, no moral or ethical questions asked.
-Whether the root problem is that people with this sense of being entitled comes from being put on a pedestal as we do with key leaders, or from putting themselves on a pedestal, the outcome is often the same - a disastrous set of self-destructive activities usually involving sex.
+What appears to be a common factor among such people - and more-and-more so among almost everybody today - is an unbounded sense of feeling entitled, entitled to have whatever they want, no moral or ethical questions asked.
+Whether the root problem is that people with this sense of being entitled comes from being put on a pedestal as we do with key leaders, or from putting themselves on a pedestal, the outcome is often the same - a disastrous set of self-destructive and abusive activities usually involving sex.

 Public reaction to these self-destructive activities is often quite strong, and is proportional to the esteem in which the person was held.
-The more a person was respected and even revered for moral purity - for example a leading sports figure tagged as the 'model' for young people to follow - the more harsh is the reaction when they fall.
+The more a person was respected and even revered for moral purity - for example a leading comedian tagged as the 'model' for young people to follow - the more harsh is the reaction when they fall.
 Disgust and derision abound; the fallen figures become the target of late night jokes and scathing editorial blogs.
-Sometimes, like in the case of King David, the record continues to be read thousands of years later!
+Sometimes, as in the case of King David, the record of malfeasance continues to be read thousands of years later!